 To qualify for the credit, you must get insurance through the Marketplace.

 If you are eligible for the credit, you can choose to:

-- Get It Now: have some or all of the estimated credit paid in advance directly to your insurance company to lower what you pay out-of-pocket for your monthly premiums during 2014; or
+- Get It Now: have some or all of the estimated credit paid in advance directly to your insurance company to lower what you pay out-of-pocket for your monthly premiums; or

-- Get It Later: wait to get all of the credit when you file your 2014 tax return in 2015.
+- Get It Later: wait to get all of the credit when you file your tax return.

-During enrollment through the Marketplace, using information you provide about your projected income and family composition for 2014, the Marketplace will estimate the amount of the premium tax credit you will be able to claim for the 2014 tax year that you will file in 2015.
+During enrollment through the Marketplace, using information you provide about your projected income and family composition for the year, the Marketplace will estimate the amount of the premium tax credit you will be able to claim on your tax return.

 You will then decide whether you want to have all, some or none of your estimated credit paid in advance directly to your insurance company.

 Report income and family size changes to the Marketplace throughout the year.
 Reporting changes will help make sure you get the proper type and amount of financial assistance and will help you avoid getting too much or too little in advance.
 Receiving too much or too little in advance can affect your refund or balance due when you file your tax return.